Home » Cryptocurrency Trading Guide

 Cryptocurrency trading techniques

-There are two primary methods to analyse and trade the financial markets.
+There are two primary methods to analyze and trade the financial markets.
 These methods have existed for a very long time and have also been integrated into the cryptocurrency market.
 They are Fundamental Analysis (FA) and Technical Analysis (TA).
 You can use each of these techniques independently but most traders use them together.

 Understanding fundamental analysis (or FA)